The short answer is yes.

-As you may know there is no white gold in nature; pure gold is yellow, what we call 24 karats gold.
-In order to make white gold bright and white looking an alloy is used which includes at least one white metal usually nickel.
+As you may know there is no white gold in nature; pure gold is yellow, and it is what we call 24 karats gold.

 The most common reaction is a painful rash around the area where the nickel gets in contact with your skin, known as contact dermatitis.

 Often, white gold is then plated with rhodium as a layer to protect from the nickel exposure.
 But the rhodium will wear off, so you will have to have it replated.
 I find that if I don't replate it once a year I will get those painful red blistery rashes, so for me, it was not worth it.